kunxin-chor/tgc5-database-modelling/questions/q3-pet-hospital.md

 During a workday, a vet may see more than one pet.
 The hospital itself hires 5 vets and they work different day or night shifts.

 The hospital must know the address as to where to send the bill.
 Each appointment will be billed separately.

+Advanced 1: A vet may schedule a follow up appointment.A vet will also have to know whether an appointment is preceded or followed by a appointment, in case the treatment requires more than one appontment.